FedEx courier with customer

 Who is affected?

 Businesses importing commercial goods into Canada.
-Whether you’re a small business or large corporation, importing a little or a lot, CARM will impact you.
+Whether you’re a small business or large corporation, importing a little or a lot, CARM impacts you.

 When is CARM Release 3?

-CARM went into effect October 2024, so it’s imperative to take the necessary steps now to help ensure your FedEx shipments aren’t delayed at the border.
+CARM has been in effect since October 2024, so it’s imperative to take the necessary steps now to ensure your FedEx shipments will not be delayed at the border and to avoid potential monetary penalties.

 Understanding CARM: A guide for commercial importers